orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vm.md

 ### Required

-- `name` (String) (ForceNew) The name of the VM.
+- `name` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The name of the VM.
 Unique within the vApp.
 Must be between 1 and 80 characters long and can contain only letters, numbers and hyphen.
 It must not contain only digits.

 ### Optional